Policy

 BWC has not

-identified any employer-specific extenuating circumstances that apply to Temp
+identified any extenuating circumstances specific to temp agencies.